anjanrp/Teacher-Timetable-Management-System-/README.md

 change your root password whereever necessary to you mysql password

+Go to your mysql Terminal, enter password and run the following commands:

+CREATE DATABASE TEACHER_TIMETABLE_SYSTEM;
+USE TEACHER_TIMETABLE_SYSTEM;

+The mysql terminal can be closed now.

 Run the files in the following order:
 1. project.py
 2. periods.py